m8sec/subscraper/README.md

 - Modular design makes it easy to add new techniques/sources.
 - Various levels of enumeration for additional data gathering.
-- Allows for multiple target inputs or read targets from txt file.
+- Allows for multiple target inputs or read targets from `.txt` file.
 - Windows CLI compatibility.
 - Generate output files in `.txt` or `.csv` format.